-Whenever you take your dog out to relieve himself, pay attention to his behavior.
+Whenever you take your dog out to relieve itself, pay attention to its behavior.
 Dogs usually let us know when they're about to go by doing things such as spinning, sniffing, or pacing back and forth in one spot.
 Figure out the signs that let you know your dog is about to relieve himself.

 Add a Command

 Reward Good Behavior

 As soon as your dog relieves himself, reward him.
 Give him lots of praise in a happy tone of voice and maybe a treat or two.
 Be sure the reward is something your dog will really enjoy and work for, as it will take some practice for your dog to learn to poop on command.

 Practice the Command

 This command may take a little longer than some others to teach a dog simply because you can only practice when your dog has to go.
-This means to get the fastest results, you need to be consistent.
+To get the fastest results, you need to be consistent.
 Every time you take your dog out, wait for his signals that he's ready to go, and then give him the "hurry up" command.
 Be sure to reward him for going potty immediately.
 If multiple family members walk the dog, be sure they do exactly the same thing, using the same commands at the same time.
 Avoid allowing your dog to eliminate outside on its own during this training period.

 On your next trip outside, take your dog to the spot where you want him to go, and give him the command without waiting for the pacing or spinning or other signals to begin.
 If your dog has a good understanding of the command, it should relieve himself quickly.
 If not, go back to practicing for a few more days and then test it out again.